PreethamSub/FireDet/README.md

 ## API Endpoints
 The following endpoints are available for making predictions:

+GET /api/latitude/logitude/zoom:
-GET /api/latitude/logitude/zoom: Send a GET request with input data of a satellite latitude, logitude and zoom factor to get predictions from the Tensorflow.js model.
+Send a GET request with input data of a satellite latitude, logitude and zoom factor to fetch the satellite image from Bing Maps and get predictions from the Tensorflow.js model.

 Example Request: